| Read Time: 3 minutes

 There are specific laws that govern when an employer can drug test an employee following a work accident and injury.

 If you suffered a work injury and are wondering, Can you get fired for failing a workers’ comp drug test?
+Do they drug test for workers’ comp?
 Contact the workers’ comp attorneys at Arechigo & Stokka today.

 Minnesota workers’ compensation law governs an employer’s ability to test an employee for drug or alcohol use.